 By automating tedious tasks, self-serve software frees up employees to provide more meaningful and personalized service experiences.

 6. More revenue.

-Automated messages, such as an upsell offer to upgrade the room or pre-order additional services or amenities during online check-in, can generate highly profitable incremental revenue.
+Automated messages, like an upsell offer to upgrade rooms, pre-order additional services during online check-in, or order room service in-stay, can generate highly profitable incremental revenue.

 6 disadvantages of self-service technology

 Self-serve automation doesn’t come without its challenges.
 Here are a few things to consider when planning your property’s self-service strategy:

 Not every traveler is comfortable with technology or wants to do things themselves.
 Sometimes a little handholding is required.

 If systems are confusing or connectivity is unreliable, it can frustrate guests and lead to complaints.
 It’s critical to thoroughly test systems before launching.

 As smart as computers can be, they can’t replace the warmth, intuition, and creative problem-solving of human employees.

 4. Resistance from employees.